RESPRiT/resprit.github.io/_harp/public/index.md

 <br/>

-This year, ~~I am applying to Ph.D. programs to explore research options in computing education research and human-computer interaction~~.
+This year, <b>I am applying to Ph.D. programs to explore research options in computing education research and human-computer interaction</b>.
 You can read about my research experience [here](/research).

 <br/>